ruiyanggenetics/ghilab/opportunities.md

 ---

-*The Laboratory of Genetics of Human Immunity is committed to fostering a diverse, inclusive, and supportive training environment.*
+*We are committed to fostering a diverse, inclusive, and supportive training environment.*